 What impact has the Blueprint had?

 The government is engaging with the Blueprint.
-The coalition behind it has run a series of workshops with government policymakers on different climate action themes such as funding, retrofitting, planning, waste and transport, bringing in voices from councils such as Kingston to explain the barriers to delivering their climate action plans.
+The coalition behind it has run a series of workshops with government policymakers on different climate action themes such as funding, retrofitting, planning, waste and transport, bringing in voices from councils such as Kingston to explain the barriers to delivering their Climate Action Plans.

 The Blueprint coalition has been consulted by the Climate Change Committee and the National Audit Office ahead of their influential reports on local government climate action.
+The essential nature of place-based local action has been acknowledged by both, and more recently by former Conservative MP Chris Skidmore’s “Mission Zero” net zero review.

 What enabled Kingston to sign up?